Anyone who took Zantac (ranitidine) and was diagnosed with cancer of the bladder, uterus, stomach, kidney or liver.

 Why Were Lawsuits Filed?

-The first class action was filed shortly after online pharmacy Valisure notified the FDA that it found “dangerous levels” of a probable carcinogen known as n-nitrosodimethylamine (NDMA) in “all lots tested, across multiple manufacturers of ranitidine products,” including Zantac.
+The first lawsuits were filed after online pharmacy Valisure notified the FDA that it had detected “extremely high levels” of a probable carcinogen known as n-nitrosodimethylamine (NDMA) in “every lot tested, across multiple manufacturers” of ranitidine products, including Zantac.